Cracks, water intrusion, and bowing walls get worse every freeze-thaw cycle — get answers before winter makes it worse.

 In most cases, no. Insurance companies treat foundation settling, cracking, and water intrusion from groundwater as maintenance issues rather than sudden damage.
 There are rare exceptions for covered events like burst pipes, but standard policies almost never apply.
 Plan to pay out of pocket or through financing.

 Yes.
 Most foundation and waterproofing repairs are completed while you live in the house.
 The work is contained to the affected area — basement, crawl space, or exterior perimeter — and daily routines are rarely disrupted.
+Most basement waterproofing in Albany is interior work, so the exterior of your home and your landscaping stay untouched.

 It gets worse.
 Every freeze-thaw cycle widens cracks and increases soil pressure on basement walls.
 Water intrusion leads to mold and wood rot.
 A bowing wall does not straighten itself — it moves further.
 What starts as a minor repair can become a major structural project within a few winters.
 The cost goes up and the damage spreads.